-2. What’s My Name?
+9. What’s My Name?

 You might have seen this game played before.
 It goes by different names, and the more people who play, the better it is.

-What's My Name is an activity where each player is assigned the name of a person -- dead or alive -- and displays that name on their back, head, or part of their body such that only the other players can read the name.
+What's My Name is an activity where each player is assigned the name of a person — dead or alive — and displays that name on their back, head, or part of their body such that only the other players can read the name.
 You can write these names on index cards or Post-it notes.

-Here's a culinary team-building activity that could end in dessert or disaster -- in a fun way.
+Here's a culinary team-building activity that could end in dessert or disaster — in a fun way.
 Creating new dishes together requires creativity and will require everyone to put their team and leadership skills into action.

-4. Sneak a Peek
+11. Sneak a Peek

-Each group has their own LEGOs, clay, or building blocks.
-If after a minute of recreating the structure, it isn't complete, another member of each group sneaks a 10-second peek at the game leader's object and comes back to further instruct the group further.
+Each group has its LEGOs, clay, or building blocks.
+If it isn’t complete after a minute of recreating the structure, another member of each group sneaks a 10-second peek at the game leader's object and comes back to instruct the group further.

-5. Board Game Tournament
+12. Board Game Tournament

-Especially if your team is pretty big, it might be easiest to pick a single game, then have people sign up for specific time slots when they're free to leave their desks and spend some time playing the game.
+Especially if your team is pretty big, it might be easiest to pick a single game, then have one team member sign up for specific time slots when they're free to leave their desks and spend some time playing the game.

 Some great games with reasonable play times include Boggle, Jenga, or even games using good ol' playing cards.
 Don't forget to incentivize with prizes for first, second, and third place.